-set in St. Louis, Missouri, in the 1930's.
-The play is an important part of the American theatrical repertoire and continues to be performed successfully by both professional and amateur theatres.
+The Glass Menagerie is a 1944 play by Tennessee Williams.
+His first major work, it is an important part of the American theatrical repertoire and continues to be performed successfully by both professional and amateur companies.

-left them.
-While Tom works in a warehouse to support the family, he dreams of leaving home and frequently watches movies in cheap theaters.
-Amanda obsesses over finding a suitor for Laura, while Laura herself is so shy that she locks herself up and admires the (titular) collection of glass animal figurines she keeps.
+Set in St. Louis, Missouri during the 1930s, the play centers around the Wingfields (Amanda, Tom, and Laura), whose relationship has become strained since Mr. Wingfield abandoned them.
+While Tom works in a shoe warehouse to support the family, he dreams of leaving home and frequently goes out to the movies as an escape.
+Amanda obsesses over finding a suitor for Laura, who's so painfully shy that she locks herself up in her room and admires the eponymous collection of glass animal figurines she keeps.

-Tennessee Williams based the play on his own family; he himself is the basis for the character of Tom, his mother for Amanda, and his sister (who in real life suffered from Schizophrenia) for the character of Laura.
+Williams based the Wingfields on his own family; he himself was the basis for Tom, his mother Edwina for Amanda, and his sister Rose (who was diagnosed with schizophrenia in real life, and had undergone a lobotomy a year before the play's debut) for Laura.

 This play provides examples of: